wallymathieu/assertfail/_posts/2020-01-26-Immutable-classes-in-csharp.md

 Immutable Object Graph is still around and have merged pull requests.

 The new alternative can be found in [LanguageExt](https://github.com/louthy/language-ext) CodeGen.
-The main downside or upside of this collection of libraries is that it is very non idiomatic c#.
+The main downside or upside of this collection of libraries is that it is very non idiomatic C#.

 We see that you get immutable objects generated from [autorest](https://github.com/Azure/autorest) and [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator).